What is POS reporting? A practical overview

 When you delve into the different reports provided by your point of sale, you can better understand how to customize your marketing activities in many ways.
 For starters, you can determine which repeat guests are providing limited daily value to your hotel, and promote other services and activities that can boost their daily spend.
 Maybe you can offer them a discount on a spa treatment, so they can discover how great your hotel’s services are.

 You can also determine which sectors of your hotel are underperforming and create activities that will help drive revenue in these sectors.
 For example, if your hotel’s restaurant is not driving enough sales, consider offering discounts so that more people will visit the restaurant during their stay.
-If you find a guest that typically helped generate a lot of sales hasn’t visited you in a while, you can consider offering them a discount to come back and visit.
+If you find a guest who typically helped generate a lot of sales hasn’t visited you in a while, you can consider offering them a discount to come back and visit.

 Improve the customer experience